NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideGPT.md

     {
         //!
 IMPORTANT: Wait for the callback to receive nvigi::InferenceExecutionStateDone before proceeding here

-        // Display response from GPT on screen
+        // Display response from GPT on screen and or use TTS to play the response

         // Now we enter the conversation
         while(runConversation)